Juniors ~ Down the Home Stretch!

 Details are posted below and are outlined in the Crosby Scholars Student Portal.
 This requirement must be fulfilled by October 31st of your senior year.

 Click here for the College Fair-Visit form.

-Scholar's MRSM Confirmation of Attendance- must be completed at the end of the meeting in order to receive credit for attending - form is only available at the end of each meeting and should be completed before leaving
+This meeting is held in the Spring semester of your junior year.
+There will be numerous meetings held, you just need to sign up for one.
+Scholar's TLS Confirmation of Attendance- must be completed at the end of the meeting in order to receive credit for attending - form is only available at the end of each meeting and should be completed before leaving.

 Juniors must attend ONE mandatory meeting.

-Mandatory Rising Senior Meetings for the Class of 2020 will take place January & February of 2019.
+Think Like a Senior Meetings for the Class of 2022 will take place in January & February of 2021.
 This year we are scheduling one meeting at each high school.
 If you cannot make the meeting at your high school there will be a few at the Crosby Scholars office in Statesville.
 Check the portal for your meeting day and time.

 This is a program requirement!
 Juniors who do not meet this requirement will be dismissed from the Program.
 You must log in to your Crosby Scholars Student Portal to register.

 Each high school junior must complete all Junior Program requirements to be eligible for the Senior Program.
 The Crosby Scholars Program does not accept new applications to join or rejoin the Program during the senior year.

 COVID-19 Update: The Crosby Club Program went virtual this school year.
 In spring of 2021, High School Program Coordinator will offer live zoom sessions for all students.
 If visitors are welcomed back on school grounds, classroom sessions will take place.